Author: Mario Moreira

 For those intent on deploying Agile methodology Chapter 12 Adapting to Agile Roles and Responsibilities discusses who in a traditional team best suits the core agile roles of Scrum Master and Product Owner.
 It also looks at the key attributes of an effective Agile Coach.
 Chapters 18 and 19 go into technicalities of the Product Backlog, Story points and Sprint Burndown, while Chapter 20 goes into the definition of Done and Done-Done and there are forays into Application Lifecycle Management in Chapter 21 and into IT governance and performance review in Chapter 23.

 By the end of the book I felt that all the target audiences would gain from reading this book.
-In some ways it moderated my naïve enthusiasm for Agile – as the case histories reveal there a lot than go wrong – but on the other hand if you take on board its central premise, that Agile is a mindset and requires a fundamental and all-embracing culture change, you will be in a better position to succeed with it.
+In some ways it moderated my naïve enthusiasm for Agile – as the case histories reveal there is a lot that can go wrong.
+On the other hand if you take on board its central premise, that Agile is a mindset and requires a fundamental and all-embracing culture change, you will be in a better position to succeed with it.